 All VPNs have to do some kind of logging, but there are VPNs that collect as little data as possible and others that aren’t so minimalist.
 On top of that, some services discard their logs in a matter of hours or days while other companies hold onto them for months at a time.
 How much privacy you expect from your VPN-based browsing will greatly influence how long you can stand having your provider maintain your activity logs—and what those logs contain.

 Finally, does the VPN provider offer their own application that you can download and install?
 Unless you’re a power user who wants to mess with OpenVPN, a customized VPN program is really the way to go.
 It’s simple to use and doesn’t require any great technical knowledge or the need to adjust any significant settings.

 Using a VPN

 You’ve done your due diligence, checked out your VPN’s logging policies, and found a service with a great price and a customized application.
 Now, for the easy part: connecting to the VPN.

 Here’s a look at a few examples of VPN desktop applications.

-HMA Pro is a VPN I'll be reviewing in the next few days.
-(Update: You can read our review here.)
-This interface is slightly more complicated, but it’s far from difficult to understand.
+HMA Pro (reviewed here) is slightly more complicated, but it’s far from difficult to understand.
 If you want to select your desired virtual location click the Location mode tab, click on the location name, and then choose your preferred location from the list.
-Once that’s done click the slider button that says Disconnected.
-Once it flips to Connected,you’re ready to roll.
+Once that’s done, click the slider button that says Disconnected.
+Once it flips to Connected, you’re ready to roll.

 There are numerous VPN services out there, and they all have different interfaces; but they are all similar enough that if you can successfully use one, you’ll be able to use the others.